KayChansiri/Demo_GBT/README.md

 <img width="864" alt="Screen Shot 2024-09-17 at 1 00 19 PM" src="https://github.com/user-attachments/assets/e14359b9-c935-4450-b365-e7a5c6e4b49b">
+*Table 6.
+Customer Satisfaction Data with New Predicted Values and Residuals.*

 You may notice that the new residuals for some customers are smaller than their initial residuals.
 This indicates that we are on the right track.
 However, for certain customers, the new residuals are larger than the original ones.
 This is why we need to keep repeating the process until all residuals become sufficiently small or until we reach a maximum number of trees specified, indicating that further improvement is minimal.
 By controlling the learning rate and the number of trees, we can ensure that the model does not overfit the data and generalizes well to unseen data.
 The ultimate goal is to build a robust model that balances bias and variance.
 In the end, we will have *n* trees, where *n* is a parameter we fine-tune.

 When we get a new, unseen data point, we will run it through every tree and then sum the final log-odds predictions **across all trees**, along with the initial leaf (-0.4), to obtain the final predicted log-odds for that specific data point.
 We then convert the log-odds into a probability to obtain the final prediction.
-Typically, we set the threshold at 0.5, meaning that if someone has a final probability greater than 0.5, their customer satisfaction will be coded as 1.
-If it is less than 0.5, it will be coded as 0.
+Typically, we set the threshold at 0.5, meaning that if someone has a final probability greater than 0.5, their customer satisfaction will be predicted as 1.
+If it is less than 0.5, it will be predicted as 0.

 ## Parameters to Fine-Tune in Gradient Boosted Trees